-- i.
-The Company does not have any fixed assets so requirement of clause 3(i) of the Order is not applicable to the Company. - ii.
-The Company has no inventories during the year.
-Thus, clause 3(ii) of the Order is not applicable. - iii.
-According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms or other parties covered in the register maintained under section 189 of the Act. - iv.
-The Company has neither granted any loans to any director or any person in whom director is interested nor made any investment in any Company as specified in Section 185 and 186 of the Act.
+- iii.
+The Company has not granted any loans or provided advances in the nature of loans, or stood guarantee, or provided security to any other entity, thus, reporting under clause 3(iii) of the Order is not applicable. - iv.
+The Company has neither granted any loans to any director or any person in whom director is interested nor made any investment in any Company as specified in Section 185 & 186 of the Act.
 Thus, clause 3(iv) of the Order is not applicable. - v.
-The Company has not accepted any deposits from the public covered under Section 73 to 76 of the Companies Act, 2013. - vi.
-As informed to us, the Central Government has not prescribed maintenance of cost records under sub-section (1) of Section 148 of the Act. - vii. (a) According to the information and explanations given to us and based on the records of the Company examined by us, the Company is regular in depositing the undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Salestax, Service Tax, Goods and Service Tax (GST), Custom Duty, and other material statutory dues, as applicable, with the appropriate authorities in India.
+The Company has not accepted any deposits from the public or amounts which are deemed to be deposits, covered under Section 73 to 76 of the Companies Act, 2013.
+Hence, reporting under clause 3(v) of the Order is not applicable. - vi.
+The maintenance of cost records has not been specified by the Central Government under subsection (1) of section 148 of the Companies Act, 2013 for the business activities carried out by the Company.
+Hence, reporting under clause (vi) of the Order is not applicable to the Company. - vii. (a) According to the information and explanations given to us and based on the records of the Company examined by us, the Company is regular in depositing the undisputed statutory dues, including Goods & Service Tax, Provident Fund, Employees' State Insurance, Income-tax, Sales-tax, Wealth Tax, Service Tax, Custom Duty, Excise Duty and other material statutory dues, as applicable, with the appropriate authorities in India.
 As explained to us, the Company did not have any dues on account of sales tax, wealth tax, excise duty and customs duty.
-According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, value added tax, service tax, provident fund and other material statutory dues were in arrears as at 31st March, 2021 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us and based on the records of the Company examined by us, there are no dues of Income Tax, Sales Tax, Service Tax, Goods and Service Tax (GST), Customs Duty and Excise Duty which have not been deposited on account of any disputes. - viii.
-Based on the audit procedures and according to the information and explanations given to us, we are of the opinion that the company has not defaulted in repayment of dues of loans from any financial institution or banks and has not issued debentures.
+According to the information and explanations given to us, no undisputed amounts payable in respect of income tax, value added tax, service tax, provident fund and other material statutory dues were in arrears as at 31st March, 2022 for a period of more than six months from the date they became payable.

+(b) According to the information and explanations given to us and based on the records of the Company examined by us, there are no statutory dues referred to in sub-clause (a) which have not been deposited on account of any disputes.